Jonathan-R-Anderson/nullchan/frontend/README.md

 The frontend currently takes no options, so running it should be as simple as:

-	docker run -p 3000:3000 maniwani-frontend
+	docker run -p 3000:3000 nullchan-frontend

-Point to the hostname and port combo of the frontend in `maniwani.cfg`, and the backend should communicate with it correctly.
-See the `docker-compose.yml` and `maniwani.cfg` included with this repository for an example.
+Point to the hostname and port combo of the frontend in `nullchan.cfg`, and the backend should communicate with it correctly.
+See the `docker-compose.yml` and `nullchan.cfg` included with this repository for an example.